hydrapwk/hydrapwk.github.io/content/_tools/hydrapwk-tools-elasticsearch.md

 editpage: https://github.com/hydrapwk/hydrapwk.github.io/blob/main/content/_tools/hydrapwk-tools-elasticsearch.md
 ---

+> Elasticsearch on HydraPWK has been deprecated.
+(29-10-2025) LICENSE problem

 As default elasticsearch on hydrapwk disabling xpack security for making `hydrapwk team` easier to handle some tools which use elasticsearch